-As described in Section 4.4 of the Protocol, a single dispersion model will be executed using a unit emission rate of 1 gram per second (g/s) for each TEU for both the 24-hour and annual averaging periods.
-The maximum modeled unit concentration in micrograms per cubic meter (ug/m3) for each averaging period will be considered a modeled dispersion factor in units of ug/m3 per g/s.
+As described in Section 4.4 of the Protocol, a single dispersion model was executed using a unit emission rate of 1 gram per second (g/s) for each TEU for both the 24-hour and annual averaging periods.
+The maximum modeled unit concentration in micrograms per cubic meter (ug/m3) for each averaging period was considered a modeled dispersion factor in units of ug/m3 per g/s.
 When this dispersion factor is multiplied by the TAC emission rate for the modeled TEU, the result is the modeled concentration of the TAC.

-The risk for a given TAC will be calculated by dividing the maximum predicted model concentration of the TAC by the appropriate RBC.
-The resulting risk for all TACs will be summed for each TEU at a given exposure location.
-This process is repeated for each TEU and the calculated risk for all TEUs will be summed to obtain the total excess cancer risk, the total chronic noncancer hazard index, and the total acute noncancer hazard index for a given exposure location.
-H&V is not proposing at this time to assess noncancer risk by calculating separate hazard indices per noncancer target organ.
+The risk for a given TAC was calculated by dividing the maximum predicted model concentration of the TAC by the appropriate RBC.
+The resulting risk for all TACs was summed for each TEU at a given exposure location.
+This process was repeated for each TEU and the calculated risk for all TEUs will be summed to obtain the total excess cancer risk, the total chronic noncancer hazard index, and the total acute noncancer hazard index for a given exposure location.